ONSvisual/accessibility/how-to-check-for-accessibility.md

 Interactive elements have keyboard focus states, have high enough contrast 3:1?

-Contrast on text is sufficient
+Contrast on text is sufficient (Firefox & Chrome have contrast checkers in dev tools)

 Text updates and is read to you when something changes